vue-vine/vue-vine/packages/docs/src/specification/overview.md

 ## File extension and semantics

-Vine uses `.vine.ts` as the file extension, so you know that you're actually writing TypeScript, any valid grammar in TypeScript is also valid for Vine.
+Vine uses `.vine.ts` as the file extension, so you know that you're actually writing TypeScript, unless otherwise specified in this document, any valid grammar in TypeScript is also valid for Vine.

 ## Vine component function